4019534/CareerQuestXR/README.md

 > **Mapping Your Future in Extended Reality (XR) through Virtual Aptitude Testing**

 CareerQuestXR is a proof-of-concept Extended Reality (XR) aptitude assessment system developed as part of an MSc Computer Science thesis at the University of the Western Cape (UWC).
-This study addresses the persistently high first-year dropout rates in South African higher education; driven by career misalignment and inadequate guidance, by delivering immersive, performance-based aptitude assessments in a standalone VR environment.
+This study addresses the persistently high student attrition rates in South African higher education; driven by career misalignment and inadequate guidance, by delivering immersive, performance-based aptitude assessments in a standalone VR environment.
 Below is the link to the current apk of thr prototype developed for this research:

 https://drive.google.com/file/d/1GjwbksUuh9W3O4o9moda-acib-rSPvJW/view?usp=share_link